Hadrien-Montanelli/Hadrien-Montanelli.github.io/_posts/2018-12-05-assistedproofs.md

 A couple of weeks ago, I spent a few days at
 <a href="https://mcgill.ca/">McGill Univeristy</a>
 with <a href="http://www.math.mcgill.ca/jplessard/Home.html">Jean-Philippe Lessard</a>.
-He introduced me to the world of computer-assisted proofs, which I briefly describe in this post.
+He introduced me to the world of <a href="https://en.wikipedia.org/wiki/Computer-assisted_proof">computer-assisted proofs</a>, which I briefly describe in this post.

 <h2>Theory</h2>

-Suppose we want to find steady-state solutions of nonlinear time-dependent PDEs of the form
+Suppose we want to find steady-state solutions of <a href="https://en.wikipedia.org/wiki/Partial_differential_equation">nonlinear time-dependent PDEs</a> of the form

 $$
 u_t = F(u),